ViniciusMeyer/Interference-Classifier/README.md

 https://www.journals.elsevier.com/journal-of-systems-architecture

-Here, you will find all used codes and results from the submitted paper.</br>
+Here, you will find all used codes and results from this paper.</br>

 Authors: Vinícius Meyer, Dionatrã F. Kirchoff, Matheus L. da Silva and César A. F. De Rose</br>